zwang378/workspace-restful-api/README.md

 ### Add an existing user as a collaborator to an existing workspace

 The following command would add one more relationship.
-The userId is 1, and it's for workspace 1.
+The userId is 1, and it's for Workspace 1.

 ```
 $ curl -d "userId=1" -X POST http://localhost:3000/workspace/1/user
 {"message":["success"]}
 ```

 The following command would not add one more relationship.
-The reason is that Organization 1 owns Workspace 1, but User 6 is not at Organization 1.
+The reason is that the organization with org_id 1 owns the workspace with workspace_id 1, but the user with user_id 6 is not at the organization with org_id 1.

 ```
 $ curl -d "userId=6" -X POST http://localhost:3000/workspace/1/user